trallnag/prometheus-fastapi-instrumentator/README.md

 to the shown interface.
 It will always get an `Info` object that contains the request, response and a few other modified informations.
 For example the (grouped) status code or the handler.
 Finally, the closure is returned.

+**Important:** The response object inside `info` can either be the response object or `None`.
+I recommend to check the documentation and/or the source code before creating your own metrics.

 To use it, we hand over the closure to the instrumentator object.